 Cover the pieces in plastic wrap until ready to use them.

-Divide one piece at a time in half and roll both halves into 3-inch round pieces.
+When ready to use, divide one piece at a time in half and roll both halves into 3-inch round pieces.

 Brush one side with a light layer of sesame seed oil.

-Sandwich the oiled sides together and role the whole thing into a 7 to 9-inch pancake.
+Sandwich the oiled sides together and role the whole thing into a 7 to 9 inch pancake.